 I can personally tell you that I am working towards getting my EU passport, which I hope to have by the time I am 33.
 Once I receive that, I will most likely immediately start working to get a third.

 No, I am not a doomsday type person who believes the U.S. is going to crumble.
-I am just an avid traveler and understand the privileges one receives by being a citizen.
-Therefore, I put extremely high value on gaining citizenships in countries that I may want to spend long periods of time in.
+I am just an avid traveller and understand the privileges one receives by being a citizen.
+Therefore, I put an extremely high value on gaining citizenships in countries that I may want to spend long periods of time.

 I am currently researching my ancestry to see if I qualify for citizenship from any distant relatives.
 A little bit of research can go a long way here.
 This is probably the quickest and cheapest way to get a second passport… other than marriage, but let’s save that for another day.